yorickpeterse/ruby-lint/README.md

 This builds a new version of the Gem and saves it in the pkg/ directory.

-## Security

-As a basic form of security ruby-lint provides a set of SHA512 checksums for every Gem release.
-These checksums can be found in the `checksum/` directory.
-Although these checksums do not prevent malicious users from tampering with a built Gem they can be used for basic integrity verification purposes.

-The checksum of a file can be checked using the `sha512sum` command.
-For
-example:

-    $ sha512sum pkg/ruby-lint-0.9.1.gem
-    10a51f27c455e5743fff7fefe29512cff20116b805bec148e09d4bade1727e3beab7f7f9ee97b020d290773edcb7bd1685858ccad0bbd1a35cc0282c00c760c6  pkg/ruby-lint-0.9.1.gem

-In the past Gems were also signed using PGP, this is no longer the case.

 ## Usage

 Using ruby-lint from the CLI is very easy.
 To analyze a set of files